samesimilar/m5_soundfile/README.md

 m5_readsf\~ (and m5_writesf\~) can work according to a global clock that you define.
 The frame-time-counts referenced in the instructions below are all relative to a global clock.
 Each global clock is identified by an arbitrary symbol.
 To tell m5_readsf~ which clock to use, send it a `time my_clock_anchor_id` message (e.g. to bind its clock to the clock anchor with `my_clock_anchor_id`).
 See the section below on `m5_ftc_anchor` for more info.

-Definition:
+Instantiation:

-Define m5_readsf\~ with the same parameters you would use for readsf\~. e.g. A single numerical parameter defines the number of channels.
+Create m5_readsf\~ instances with the same parameters you would use for readsf\~. e.g. A single numerical parameter defines the number of channels.
 Say, '2' for stereo.
 Note only `.wav` files are supported currently.

 Playback: